DizNicolasAmor/interviews-practice/TESTING.md

 ## TYPES OF SOFTWARE TESTING

 There are different ways to clasify the types of software testing.
-One clasification could be **Manual VS Automated** that is based on how the test is done, and another clasification could be **Functional VS non functional** that is based on what is the focus of the test.
+One clasification could be **Manual VS Automated** that is based on how the test is done, and another clasification could be **Functional VS Non Functional** that is based on what is the focus of the test.

 ### Manual VS Automated

 - **Manual**: a team or individual will manually operate a software product and ensure it behaves as expected.
 - **Automated**: many different tools checks to simulating a full human-driven manual testing experience.

+### Functional VS Non Functional

+- **Functional**: it has the goal to validate software **actions**.
+For example, checking the login functionality of an app.
+- **Automated**: has the goal to validate the **performance** of the software.
+For example, checking that the dashboard should load in 2 seconds.